pgroce/emacs-config-framework/README.md

 stay out of your way.

-The code for proxy autoconfiguration is at the end of this document, in *Appendix 1: Proxy configuration functions*.
+The code for proxy autoconfiguration is at the end of this document, in
+<span class="spurious-link"
+target="Appendix 1: Proxy configuration functions">*Appendix 1: Proxy configuration functions*</span>.
 It is output in a separate file, `ecfw-proxy.el`.

 # Environment variables